YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 are defined before the EXTEND statement.

 The formula parser has the EXTEND statement as its core, which refers to some auxiliary functions.
-The EXTEND statement itself consists of a list of entries, notably the global `expr` and `ctyp` entries, which extends the corresponding predefined entries.
-In particular, we shall focus on the `expr` entry, and observe that
+The EXTEND statement itself consists of a list of entries, notably the global `expr` and `ctyp` entries that extend the corresponding predefined entries with locally defined entries.

 ### Entry I: `ocanren_embedding`